-Academic research based on social media is however in an early and problematic stage.
-Serious ethical issues remain largely unsolved, such as individual privacy, informed consent, data ownership and opt out policies (Barnes et al., 2015; Shah et al., 2015; Wilson et al., 2012).
+Academic research based on social media platforms is, however, in an early and problematic stage.
+Serious ethical issues remain largely unsolved, such as individual privacy, informed consent, data ownership and opt out policies (Barnes et al., 2015, Shah et al., 2015, Wilson et al., 2012).
+In 2018, this was manifested through the Facebook - Cambridge Analytica data scandal, where personal data from 87 million Facebook users were collected and analyzed with the purpose of interfering in national elections.
 A fundamental challenge is also the commercial purpose behind most established social media platforms.
 These platforms are usually optimized on economic value creation, leading to a commercial logic being imposed on users' social acts of online communication by social media corporations.
-This is done by means of various purposively designed laws and regulations (Langlois & Elmer, 2013; Skeggs & Yuill, 2016).
+This is done by means of various purposively designed laws and regulations built into the technological algorithmic core of social media platforms (Langlois and Elmer, 2013, Skeggs and Yuill, 2016).
 Collected data can then not be assumed to be objective or 'raw', but is rather generated or 'cooked' for the commercial purpose (Weltevrede, 2016).
-Since the economic value of the data being collected is so high in today's informational capitalism based society (Fuchs, 2014; Arvidsson & Colleoni, 2012; Shumar & Madison, 2013), it is challenging or even impossible for academics to influence the fundamental design of laws and regulations governing the logic of established social media platforms (Kennedy et al., 2015).
-Significant ethical challenges around big data research have also scared many owners of dominant social media platforms, increasingly leading to restricted data access for outsiders and for purposes external to the commercial agenda (Kennedy et al., 2015; Schroeder, 2014).
+Since the economic value of the data being collected is so high in today's informational capitalism based society (Fuchs, 2014, Arvidsson and Colleoni, 2012, Shumar and Madison, 2013), it is challenging or even impossible for academics to influence the fundamental design of laws and regulations governing the logic of established social media platforms (Kennedy et al., 2015).
+Significant ethical challenges around big data research have also scared many owners of dominant social media platforms, increasingly leading to restricted data access for outsiders and for purposes external to the commercial agenda (Kennedy et al., 2015, Schroeder, 2014).
 Academics thus need to make do with repurposing of a shrinking pool of old recycled data, shaped and collected for commercial purposes that are alien to the research questions pursued by most social scientists (Weltevrede, 2016).

-Having given a brief background on some relevant possibilities and limitations around selected established and emerging research methods, the article now will give a detailed account of the LoopMe case in order to allow for later discussion around the question of whether SSM could disrupt entrepreneurship research.
+Having given a brief background on some relevant possibilities and limitations around selected established and emerging research methods, the article now will give a detailed account of the LoopMe case in order to allow for a discussion around the question of whether SSM could potentially disrupt entrepreneurship research.